priyanka-0207/Blind75/README.md

 # Blind75
 # Description
 Blind 75 is a curated list of the top 75 algorithm problems in LeetCode posted on the Blind platform by a Facebook engineer.
 You can find further information at this [link](link).
-The sequence of problems for this repository is followed as per the NeetCode BLIND 75 List.
+The sequence of problems for this repository is followed as per the LeetCode BLIND 75 List.
 I have included the free links for Leetcode Premium Problems.
 Solutions to the Problems are in Java.

 # Problems